 Choose aggressive level for improving your performance.

-Hotlink Protection: Choose hotlink protection because if some one uses your blog images while you are hosting those images.
-If you not select then your server CPU load slow and lazy because those images others on others sites use your resources.
+Hotlink Protection: Choose hotlink protection because if someone uses your blog images while you are hosting those images.
+If you not select then your server CPU load slow and lazy because those images others on other sites use your resources.
 Like spammy sites etc.

 You just need to contact your domain provider company and tell them that you need to update your name servers.
 If you can then simply log in on your domain settings and update your nameservers with CloudFlare nameservers.

 Now you are on the home page click on speed section on top and select all minify options and scroll down and set rocket loader to automatic.